sirthias/pegdown/README.markdown

 * SMARTS: Beautifies apostrophes, ellipses ("..." and ". . .") and dashes ("--" and "---")
 * QUOTES: Beautifies single quotes, double quotes and double angle quotes (&laquo; and &raquo;)
 * SMARTYPANTS: Convenience extension enabling both, SMARTS and QUOTES, at once.
-* ABBREVIATIONS: Abbreviations in the way of [PHP Markdown Extra].
+* ABBREVIATIONS: Abbreviations in the way of [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#abbr).
 * HARDWRAPS: Alternative handling of newlines, see [Github-flavoured-Markdown]
 * AUTOLINKS: Plain (undelimited) autolinks the way [Github-flavoured-Markdown] implements them.
-* TABLES: Tables similar to [MultiMarkdown] (which is in turn like the [PHP Markdown Extra] tables, but with colspan support).
+* TABLES: Tables similar to [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) (which is in turn like the [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#table) tables, but with colspan support).
-* DEFINITION LISTS: Definition lists in the way of [PHP Markdown Extra].
+* DEFINITION LISTS: Definition lists in the way of [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#def-list).
-* FENCED CODE BLOCKS: Fenced Code Blocks in the way of [PHP Markdown Extra] or [Github-flavoured-Markdown].
+* FENCED CODE BLOCKS: Fenced Code Blocks in the way of [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#fenced-code-blocks) or [Github-flavoured-Markdown].
 * HTML BLOCK SUPPRESSION: Suppresses the output of HTML blocks.
 * INLINE HTML SUPPRESSION: Suppresses the output of inline HTML elements.
 * WIKILINKS: Support `[[Wiki-style links]]` with a customizable URL rendering logic.